cb372/ordasity-example/README.md

 2. Start a few instances of the example, as shown above.

-3. Start a ZK client and create work units under /work-units/. e.g. "create /work-units/#rpscala {}". zNode name = the keyword to search for on Twitter.
+3. Start a ZK client and create work units under /work-units/. e.g. "create /work-units/#rpscala {}".
+    * zNode name = the keyword to search for on Twitter.

+4. Start and stop a few instances of the example.
+Wait a few minutes and watch the nodes magically rebalance their work.